 Act Three: The Great Peel of 2024.
 Your skin, in its infinite wisdom, decides to shed like a snake with an identity crisis.
 But again, resist the urge to pick!
 Tattoos peeling is nature’s way of saying, “I’ve got this under control, now hands off!”

-The human body recognizes tattoos as injuries because of the invasive nature of the tattooing procedures.
-So the body’s healing mechanism guarantees that tattoos will almost always itch and crust over.
+Following a comprehensive tattoo aftercare routine ensures your tattoo heals properly without complications.
 And if proper after-care is not being administered, you just might have a bad tattoo on your hands; literally.
 Regardless of the size and intricacy of a tattoo, the tattooed part will and should always be bandaged with a plastic strip for a few hours at the least.

 While it’s natural for your new tattoo to scab, itch, and generally behave like a rebellious teenager, with proper care and the patience of a saint, you’ll soon be the proud owner of a permanent work of art.
 Just remember, unlike that regrettable haircut or ill-advised romantic dalliance, this decision sticks with you.
 Quite literally.

+Once peeling is complete, maintain your tattoo’s vibrancy with proper long-term tattoo care and maintenance.
 Whether you’re immortalizing your love of cheese, paying homage to your favorite pet iguana, or simply succumbing to a mid-life crisis in a more permanent fashion than buying a sports car, may your ink be true and your regrets be few.
 And if all else fails, remember: there’s always strategically placed clothing or, in extreme cases, the witness protection program.